haltcase/param.macro/readme.md

 side of an assignment. `it` and `_` behave similarly here since there's no further upward to go, so they'll both happen to target the same place.

-The following two map implementations do the same thing:
+For example the following two map implementations do the same thing:

 ```js
 import { _, it } from 'param.macro'